SchwarzIT/onyx/apps/docs/src/principles/technical-vision.md

 ## Release process

 1. 🔮 All packages use one of two release channels:
-   - `dev`: automated [snapshot release](https://github.com/changesets/changesets/blob/main/docs/snapshot-releases.md) on each merge to the `main` branch
+   - `next`: automated release on `next` tag on each merge to the `main` branch.
+Can be installed using e.g. `npm install sit-onyx@next`.
+Will always be the newest development state but is considered to be NOT stable which means bugs may exist or we might implement breaking changes.
-   - `latest` (prod): released after specific time periods (e.g. after the [current sprint](https://github.com/orgs/SchwarzIT/projects/5/views/1) has ended, left up to the onyx team to decide).
+   - `latest` (prod): Latest stable version.
+Released after specific time periods (e.g. after the [current sprint](https://github.com/orgs/SchwarzIT/projects/5/views/1) has ended, left up to the onyx team to decide).
 Requires manual approval.

 ## Pull Requests